birchb1024/atis/readme.md

 # ATIS collection and analysis

-A collection of programs to collect ATIS information from a variety of sources and parse and analyse.
+A collection of programs to collect ATIS information from a variety of sources then parse and analyse.